apps/svelte.dev/content/docs/svelte/01-introduction/01-overview.md

 ## Classes

-Use `$state` in class fields or constructor assignments:
+Use `$state` in class fields or first assignment in constructor:

 ```js